anthonycaccese/colorful-revisited-es-de/README.md

 **All artwork and layouts were designed and created by viking & faeran.
 I mainly translated things into the theming engine used by ES-DE.
 The original version of the theme can be found [here](https://forums.launchbox-app.com/files/file/2081-colorful-bigbox-theme)**

 ## Changes Made
-- Rewrote all Launchbox specific elements to make the theme compatible with ES-DE v2.x
+- Translated and rewrote all Launchbox specific aspects to make the theme compatible with ES-DE v2.x
 - Updated system image names to match the standard used by ES-DE
 - Added support for ES-DE capabilities such as badges